400 sheets of paper

 Many employers in Colorado are required to pay employees a minimum wage.

 Employees who are covered by Colorado Minimum Wage Order Number 34 may, in certain circumstances, qualify for overtime pay.
-The following information only applies to non-exempt employees covered by the Wage Order.
+The following information only applies to non-expempt employees covered by the Wage Order.

 Overtime Hours